Panmoni/mxnlink/README.md

 The app fetches and displays the user's token balances using the Portal SDK's `getAssets` method.
 Users can:

-- View their `CELO` and other token balances
+- View their `MXNB` and other token balances
-- Fund their wallet with testnet `CELO`
+- Fund their wallet with testnet `MXNB`
 - Refresh balances to see updated amounts

 ### Token Transfer Flow